-18.Casual vacancies
+18. Casual vacancies

-- (1) In the event of a casual vacancy occurring in the membership of the committee, the committee may appoint a member of the association to fill the vacancy and the member so appointed is to hold office, subject to this constitution, until the conclusion of the annual general meeting next following the date of the appointment. - (2) A casual vacancy in the office of a member of the committee occurs if the member: - (a) dies, or - (b) ceases to be a member of the association, or - (c) becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or - (d) resigns office by notice in writing given to the secretary, or
+- (1) In the event of a casual vacancy occurring in the membership of the board, the board may appoint a member of the association to fill the vacancy and the member so appointed is to hold office, subject to this constitution, until the conclusion of the annual general meeting next following the date of the appointment. - (2) A casual vacancy in the office of a member of the board occurs if the member: - (a) dies, or

-- (e) is removed from office under clause 19, or - (f) becomes a mentally incapacitated person, or - (g) is absent without the consent of the committee from 3 consecutive meetings of the committee, or - (h) is convicted of an offence involving fraud or dishonesty for which the maximum penalty on conviction is imprisonment for not less than 3 months, or - (i) is prohibited from being a director of a company under Part 2D.6 (Disqualification from managing corporations) of the Corporations Act 2001 of the Commonwealth.
+- (b) ceases to be a member of the association, or - (c) becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or - (d) resigns office by notice in writing given to the secretary, or - (e) is removed from office under clause 20, or - (f) becomes a mentally incapacitated person, or - (g) is absent without the consent of the board from 3 consecutive meetings of the board, or - (h) is convicted of an offence involving fraud or dishonesty for which the maximum penalty on conviction is imprisonment for not less than 3 months, or - (i) is prohibited from being a director of a company under Part 2D.6 (Disqualification from managing corporations) of the Corporations Act 2001 of the Commonwealth.

-19. Appointment of association members as committee members to constitute quorum
+19. Appointment of association members as board members to constitute quorum

-- (1) If at any time the number of committee members is less than the number required to constitute a quorum for a committee meeting, the existing committee members may appoint a sufficient number of members of the association as committee members to enable the quorum to be constituted. - (2) A member of the committee so appointed is to hold office, subject to this constitution, until the annual general meeting next following the date of the appointment.

-(3) This clause does not apply to the filling of a casual vacancy to which clause 18 applies.
+- (1) If at any time the number of board members is less than the number required to constitute a quorum for a board meeting, the existing board members may appoint a sufficient number of members of the association as board members to enable the quorum to be constituted. - (2) A member of the board so appointed is to hold office, subject to this constitution, until the annual general meeting next following the date of the appointment. - (3) This clause does not apply to the filling of a casual vacancy to which clause 18 applies.

-20. Removal of committee members
+20. Removal of board members

-- (1) The association in general meeting may by resolution remove any member of the committee from the office of member before the expiration of the member's term of office and may by resolution appoint another person to hold office until the expiration of the term of office of the member so removed. - (2) If a member of the committee to whom a proposed resolution referred to in subclause (1) relates makes representations in writing to the secretary or president (not exceeding a reasonable length) and requests that the representations be notified to the members of the association, the secretary or the president may send a copy of the representations to each member of the association or, if the representations are not so sent, the member is entitled to require that the representations be read out at the meeting at which the resolution is considered. - (3) If a committee member is suspected on reasonable grounds of violence, theft, other illegal conduct or breaching this constitution, the remaining committee members may, by a two thirds majority, suspend the committee member from office pending investigation of the alleged conduct. - (4) The investigation referred to in clause 19(3) may be undertaken by the police or other appropriate independent third party.
-Upon completion of the investigation the committee member may be reappointed or their removal from office approved by the association in general meeting.
+- (1) The association in general meeting may by resolution remove any member of the board from their position before the expiration of the board member's term of office and may by resolution appoint another person to hold office until the expiration of the term of office of the board member so removed. - (2) If a member of the board to whom a proposed resolution referred to in subclause (1) relates makes representations in writing to the secretary or chairperson (not exceeding a reasonable length) and requests that the representations be notified to the members of the association, the secretary or the chairperson may send a copy of the representations to each member of the association or, if the representations are not so sent, the board member is entitled to require that the representations be read out at the meeting at which the resolution is considered. - (3) If a board member is suspected on reasonable grounds of violence, theft, other illegal conduct or breaching this constitution, the remaining board members may, by a two thirds majority, suspend the board member from office pending investigation of the alleged conduct. - (4) The investigation referred to in clause 20(3) may be undertaken by the police or other appropriate independent third party.
+Upon completion of the investigation the board member may be reappointed or their removal from office approved by the association in general meeting.

-21. Committee meetings and quorum
+21. Board meetings and quorum